SumoLogic/sumologic-documentation/blog-service/2023-01-05-search-query.md

     image_url: /img/release-notes/rss-orange.png
 ---

 We have added enhanced functionality to the Query Editor to help you create a better search experience and reduce errors when writing queries.
-This feature automatically matches open quotes and open brackets, including curly, square, and parenthesis brackets.
+This feature matches any open quotes, open brackets (curly, square, or parenthesis brackets), and completes the quotes automatically.